Notice of Privacy Information Practices

 We may use or disclose your protected health information for purposes of treatment, payment, or health care operations.

 - Treatment.
 We may use your protected health information to provide you with health care treatment and services.
 We may disclose your protected health information to doctors, nurses, nursing assistants, medication aides, technicians, medical and nursing students, rehabilitation therapy specialists, or other personnel who are involved in your health care.
 For example, your physician may order physical therapy services to improve your strength and walking abilities.
 Our nursing staff will need to talk with the physical therapist so that we can coordinate services and develop a plan of care.
-We also may disclose your protected health information to people outside of our organization who may be involved in your health care, such as family members, social services, hospice, home care or home health agencies.
+We also may disclose your protected health information to people outside of our organization who may be involved in your health care, such as family members, social services, hospice or home health agencies.
+This may include using or disclosing your protected health information to voice activated devices (for example, medicine dispensing devices) with proper controls in place to keep it secured in accordance with applicable law.

 - Appointment reminders.
 We may use or disclose your protected health information for purposes of contacting you to remind you of a health care appointment.